COP26 scorecard: Summit leaves the heavy lifting for later

 The challenge will be to turn these boosters, and the formal COP26 agreement, into action at a pace that reflects the urgency of the crisis.

-The Earth can take current CO2 emission rates for only about another ten years before the 1.5 degrees target becomes impossible to meet.
+The Earth can take current CO2 emission rates for only about another 10 years before the 1.5 degrees target becomes impossible to meet.
 Blowing out our carbon budget would both exacerbate future warming and make the pathway to zero emissions even steeper, climate scientists warn.

-The Glasgow agreement expressed “alarm and utmost concern” that every region was already seeing the impacts of 1.1 degrees of warming as a result of human activities, adding that “carbon budgets consistent with achieving the Paris Agreement temperature goal are now small and being rapidly depleted.”
+The Glasgow Agreement expressed “alarm and utmost concern” that every region was already seeing the impacts of 1.1 degrees of warming as a result of human activities, adding that “carbon budgets consistent with achieving the Paris Agreement temperature goal are now small and being rapidly depleted.”

-The world has a hard road ahead, U.N. chief Mr. Guterres warned the conference.
-"Success or failure is not an act of nature.
-It's in our hands,” he said in a videotaped closing statement.
+The world has a hard road ahead, Mr. Guterres warned the conference.
+“Success or failure is not an act of nature.
+It’s in our hands,” he said in a videotaped closing statement.
 But, he added, “the path of progress is not always a straight line.”